GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

   image("figures/301_energy-loss.svg"),
   caption: flex-caption(
     short: [
-      Evolution of the norm of the network output and loss during training ],
+      Evolution of the norm of the network output and loss during training.
+    ],
     long: [
-      Evolution of the norm of the network output $norm(o)_2^2$ (orange) and loss (blue) during training ],
+      Evolution of the norm of the network output $norm(o)_2^2$ (orange) and loss (blue) during training.
+    ],
   ),
 ) <fig:ssl:multi_source:output_norm_plot>